fbaew/hackstack-keyboard-relay/README.md

 ## Installing Windows Client
 * Put kbclient.exe somewhere on your filesystem
 * Create a shortcut to kbclient.exe
-* Configure the shortcut path to be `"X:\path\to kbclient.exe" detach`
+* Configure the shortcut path to be `"X:\path\to kbclient.exe" -detach -key=X:\path\to\private.key`
+    * Confession: I haven't tested this yet with an explicitly specified private key.
+It will use private.key in the directory from which it is launched by default.
 * Configure a hotkey combo for the shortcut (I like `Ctrl+Alt+Scroll Lock` as it also makes the scroll lock inicator somewhat useful)

 ## Installing Linux Client
 * Put kbclient somewhere on your filesystem
-* Configre a hotkey combo to run `/path/to/kbclient attach` (How you do this depends on your choice of DE but I assume if you've made it as far as needing something like this you've got that shit under control)
+* Configure a hotkey combo to run `/path/to/kbclient -attach -key=/path/to/private.key` (How you do this depends on your choice of DE but I assume if you've made it as far as needing something like this you've got that shit under control)
     * I suggest using the same hotkey combo for Windows and Linux both

 ## Configuring QEMU
 You must add a new monitor to your qemu invocation:

-`qemu ... -chardev socket,id=mon2,host=localhost,port=4445,server,nowait -mon chardev=mon2,mode=readline`
+`qemu ... -chardev socket,id=mon2,*host=localhost,port=4445*,server,nowait -mon chardev=mon2,mode=readline`

+Note: unless you want any joker to be able to connect to and control your guest, don't bind this to a different interface.
+In fact, it should really be a local socket.

 ## Installing Linux Server

-Nothing to this yet; just run `./kbserver`
+Nothing much to this yet; just run `./kbserver`

 # TODO

-* Authenticate clients of the keyboard server so that Joe Dirt can't hotplug my keyboard
 * Read QEMU control socket details, keyboard name + model from config file
 * Auto-generate config file

-# Objectives

-* Develop a server to run on the qemu host
+* (?)
+Develop Windows wrapper to listen for key events?
-    * Accept authenticated connections
-    * Allow clients to issue commands which will be brokered into the qemu monitor
-* Develop a Linux client that issues "attach keyboard to guest" command
-    * Comb the output of `lsusb` to find the right vendorID and productID
-    * Call the above server with `usb_add host:1234:beef`
-    * Develop a configuration helper utility so that the keyboard model is not hard-coded
-* Develop a Windows client that issues "detach keyboard from guest" command
-    * comb the output of `info usb` in the qemu monitor to find the right device ID
-    * Call the server and issue `del_usb <deviceid>`
-    * Develop a configuration helper utility so that the keyboard model is not hard-coded

 # ...Why?